zeltrax00/MMHNC/URLProtectorExtension/README.md

-# Collect clicked URLs then send to server.
+# Collect clicked URLs then send to the server.
-# Receive responds from server to decide an URL is malicious or benig.
+Receive responds from server to determine an URL is malicious or benig.